FH-Potsdam/urban-data-vis-cards-website/src/site/calibrate.md

 <section class="section instructions-section">
 	<div>
 		<h2>6.
 Analyse visualisation</h2>
-		<p>Flip the axis to highlight the current state of the visualisation.</p>
+		<p>As a group go through each selected dimension and discuss towards which extreme the current version the visualisation can be positioned.
+Once agreed upon, highlight the decision by flipping the axis card at the correct position to highlight the current state of the visualisation (black X).</p>
   </div>
 	<div>
 		<img src="/assets/img/instructions/scale-flip.jpg" alt="Introduction of workshop material" />